hilmi-afifi/cicd-golang/README.md

-# cicd-golang
+# CI/CD Golang
-CI/CD Github Actions Golang
+This repository automate with Github Action to build automatically Golang such CI/CD.